Getabil/vueProjectFromTutorialIsee/README.md

-# Vue 3 Full Course - Build 10 Apps in 10 Hours
+# Vue 3 Full Course

 ## Teachnologies Used